DutchDevOfficial/MXC_Handbook/MDFiles/Handbook/M2_FAQ.md

 <br><a href="https://mxcfoundation.medium.com/worlds-most-popular-iot-miner-m2-pro-5f3d56d87a16">source </a>

 ## Do you need data transfer on the m2 pro to mine mxc?
 M2 Pro runs on **PoP (Proof Of Paricipation)** which includes data transfers as a factor which will be affecting your mining rewards.
-Though, you sill will be mining tokens for just participating in the decentralized LPWAN network.
+Though, you still will be mining tokens for just participating in the decentralized LPWAN network.
 Earning based on data packets will be on top of base income.
 <br><i>Kirill</i>

 ## How long will the m2 pro mine for?